Finn and Co was founded by Michelle Armstrong and was created after her second son, Finn, was born 8 weeks premature. Here is her story:

-This is how Finn the Panda came to be, a bear to give parents of babies in the hospital a way to stay connected, even when they have to be apart, whether that is for a procedure, a night stay, or a quick lunch.
+Michelle created Finn the Panda after her NICU journey.
+Finn is a bear to give parents of babies in the hospital a way to stay connected, even when they have to be apart, whether that is for a procedure, a night stay, or a quick lunch.
 Finn is designed to bring your baby comfort and encourage your bond, even when you can’t always physically be there.

 In the ending summer months of 2022, Michelle decided it was time for her to hand over the reigns of her passion project to a fellow NICU mom.
 Here is what Michelle said about this decision:

 "I started this business four years ago in an effort to serve others, heal myself, and make a difference in the NICU community.

 What this business and the community that I found through it gave to me can not be measured.